The history of this delicious bread begins over 400 years ago in the rich farmlands of the newly discovered Brazil….

 In Brazil it has become ingrained in everyday life and is ever-present at special events and gatherings.
 It brings people together and lifts their spirits during breakfast, lunch and dinner or anytime – just for fun!

 Finally!
-In 2010 Brazi Bites was founded in Portland, OR with the goal of bringing this delicious and unique bread to the US.
+In 2010 Brazi Bites was founded with the mission to share the delicious Brazilian Cheese Bread with the U.S.